fortrabbit/legal/data-collection.md

 ## Additional emergency snapshots

-Daily emergency backup snapshots are created for all Apps.
-For Universal Apps they contain all files on the web storage and the database.
-For Professional Apps they contain only the database.
-They have a 15 days retention period.
+Daily emergency backup snapshots are created for all app environments.
+They have a 14 days retention period.
 These extra backups are meant for emergency cases only and are not accessible to clients.
-Once an App is deleted these snapshots will fade out with the retention period; after that all traces of an App are gone.
+Once an App is deleted these snapshots will fade out with the retention period; after that all traces of an app are gone.

-The contents of the document root (PHP files, image assets) or "web space" may be stored in an encrypted snapshot for up to 20 days after an App is deleted.

 ## Data disclosure